Minimum Auto Insurance Requirements by State in 2025 (Mandated Coverage by State)

 With the least amount of insurance, these drivers will obtain the lowest prices for their auto insurance coverage.

-Although purchasing the state’s minimum requirements only will keep drivers from receiving penalties and possibly losing their licenses, it will not be enough coverage to keep them from losing their savings to the repairs needed on their own vehicles and their medical bills.
+Although purchasing the state’s minimum requirements will only keep drivers from receiving penalties and possibly losing their licenses, it will not be enough coverage to keep them from losing their savings to the repairs needed on their own vehicles and their medical bills.

 Auto Insurance Coverage Across the U.S.